ratopi/bencoding/README.md

 * Bencode-list will be converted to Erlang lists.
 * Bencode-dictionaries will be converted to Erlang maps. (#{})

 ## Use

 Get it via hex.pm!
 Just add

 	{deps, [bencoding]}.

 to your rebar.config.

+See https://hex.pm/packages/bencoding for info about the hex package.

 ### Decoding